 Tapping into change as a constant

-I’ve been watching Marie Kondo.
-I believe the reason she resonates with so many people is that her method is not just about decluttering.
+On watching Marie Kondo, I believe the reason she resonates with so many people is that her method is not just about decluttering.
 Her clients decide to go on a journey of profound change after years of status quo.
 They do this with Marie Kondo because she connects them to their possessions – and ultimately their life – in a new way.
 She is a guide.

 The first thing Marie Kondo does in introduce herself to the house.
 What – have a relationship with our possession!
 It’s a brilliant idea.